apiaryio/apiaryio.github.com/_posts/2015-12-16-API-Blueprint-Future.md

 ---
-title: This is going to be Awesome
+title: This Is Going to Be Awesome
 excerpt: On the future of API Blueprint
 layout: post
 date: 2015-12-16 00:00:00 +0100